 Information You Provide to Us

 We collect information you provide directly to us.
 For example, we collect information you provide when you create an account, subscribe to our updates, respond to a survey, fill out a form, request customer support or communicate with us.
-The types of information we may collect include your bitcoin address, email address, username and password, survey responses and any other information you choose to provide.
+The types of information we may collect include your email address, username and password, survey responses and any other information you choose to provide.
 If you use our Storage Services, our third-party service provider may collect your payment method information for use in connection with your payments for storage.

 Information Collected by Cookies and Other Tracking Technologies via Our Services